 What is Digital Advertising?
 Why Do You Need It?

+What is digital advertising and why do you need it?
 Those are the exact questions this article will answer for you today.

 64% of people say they’ve been influenced to buy something by watching a video online.
 52% of buying decisions can be traced back to Facebook.
 People spend enough time online, it could be considered their second job.